-Born in Glenville, Georgia, Charles Beach Dickerson fell in love with the movies when he was a kid, staying after matinees to sweep out the theater for a free pass to see the movie again.
+Born in Glenville, Georgia, Charles Beach Dickerson fell in love with the movies when he was a kid, staying after matinees to sweep out the theater for a free pass to see the next feature.
 At the age of 18 he moved out to Hollywood to try and break into pictures, signing up for drama classes and joining the Player’s Ring Theater, where he met Beverly Garland.
-Dickerson first official onscreen appearance was an uncredited bit part as a bellboy, playing a brief scene with Jerry Lewis in Frank Tashlin’s screwball Martin and Lewis musical, Hollywood or Bust (1956).
+Dickerson's first official onscreen appearance was an uncredited bit part as a bellboy, playing a brief scene with Jerry Lewis in Frank Tashlin’s screwball Martin and Lewis musical, Hollywood or Bust (1956).

 Dickerson then landed a part in the theater production of Calder Willingham’s End of Man, which was headlined by Robert Vaughn.
 In the audience was Garland, who happened to be dating Roger Corman at the time, who took a liking to Dickerson and hired him for another small role as one of the ill-fated sailors in Attack of the Crab Monsters (1957).